AlttiRi/mediafire-folder-links/README.md

 # mediafire-folder-links

-Recursively collect links from a folder in a list.
-With metadata.
+Recursively collect all links from a Mediafire folder into a list.
+With a metadata.

 It's a browser's console script.